The Problem With Most Gummy Sweets

 2. Sweetzone (UK) — Dedicated Halal UK Brand

 Their 1kg Halal Jelly & Foam Sweets bag is a staple in UK Muslim households, combining jelly and foam sweets in a party-ready format.
-Sweetzone products are available on Amazon UK and ship to the US via international Amazon.
+Sweetzone products are reliably stocked on Amazon UK; the equivalent US listing is not consistently in stock, so US buyers should check the current listing or order via international Amazon.
 The range includes pick and mix assortments, sour sweets, and seasonal packs.

 Verdict: Excellent for UK buyers.
 Reliable and widely available.